pyccel/pyccel/developer_docs/tips_and_tricks.md

 -   When trying to find a bug where the generated code gives different results to the original Python code, a good first step is usually to generate the corresponding code and try to find where the implementation differs
 -   When there is a problem in the compile stage the first step must **always** be to run `pyccel` with the `--verbose` flag and test the generated compile commands manually.
 It is impossible to fix the compile problem without knowing what the correct command should be
 -   When you have broken previously working code, comparing the difference in the generated code before and after your changes should help you target which of your changes caused the problems
+-   Sometimes the traceback provided by Pyccel in developer-mode is too short to find the problem.
+If this is the case, the length of the traceback can be changed temporarily in `pyccel.errors.errors.Errors.report` (the default traceback length is 5).

 _Please feel free to add any tips or tricks you find to this non-exhaustive list_